Fresh branding for a hidden gem

 Edenspiekermann developed a dynamic typographic concept and logo that are based on the customer experience inside and outside the museum walls.
 It is graphic as well as sculptural and becomes visible due to the interplay between light and shadow.
 We used Kris Sowersby’s beautifully crafted contemporary typeface 'Karbon' and brought it to life with the help of Cinema4D software.

 Vincent is back

-One of the first visible expressions of the new identity is the campaign we developed to celebrate the renewed presentation of all the museums’ Van Gogh paintings and drawings.
-We also did the visual design of the exhibition and brought together Forbo Flooring and the Kröller-Müller to create the customized yellow carpeting in the Van Gogh zone of the museum.
+One of the first visible expressions of the new identity was the campaign we developed to celebrate the renewed presentation of all the museums’ Van Gogh paintings and drawings.
+We also did the visual design of the exhibition and brought together Forbo Flooring and the Kröller-Müller to create customized yellow carpeting in the Van Gogh zone of the museum.